 - It can plug into electrical appliances or tools via its sockets.

-- It has enough power to run home appliances like television, refrigerator, etc.
+- It has enough power to run home appliances like a television, refrigerator, etc.

 - The engine should run at 3600 rpm to provide the standard 60hz of current.